 Great question.
-You have probably heard that yeast is what makes your bread rise in the oven.
+You have probably heard that yeast is what makes your homemade bread rise in the oven.
 But how exactly does that happen?
 There are fermentable sugars in the yeast that are broken down during the kneading process.
-This releases carbon dioxide, which gets trapped in the dough, and causes it to expand (and therefore, rise!).
+This releases carbon dioxide, which gets trapped in the bread dough, and causes it to expand (and therefore, rise!).
 So, because there are literally gasses trapped inside the matrix of the dough, any products leavened with yeast have that light, airy texture to them that makes bread so delicious.
 Yeast also gives off that typical “bread” flavor into the dough, with most of the flavor being released in the crust and diffusing into the rest of the bread.
-Without yeast, your breads and pastries would be flat and not have that flavor that makes your dough rise and your bread so delicious.
+Without yeast, your breads and pastries would be flat and not have that flavor that makes your bread dough rise and your bread so delicious.

 Why Active Yeast?

 During that fun yeast fermentation process we described above, the yeast emits gasses.
 Okay, we said that already.
 But what we did not tell you was that it emits those gasses as a byproduct of eating (yes, eating) sugars and other parts of your dough.
 Basically, yeast is a live microorganism that feeds off of sugars.
 This may sound really creepy, but just bear with us.
-Without being “active,” the yeast cannot eat the sugars, and therefore you will not get those gasses which are the key to the entire bread-making process.
+Without being “active,” the yeast cannot eat the sugars, and therefore you will not get those gasses that are the key to the entire bread-making process.
 Thus, we have to make sure our yeast is still alive before we start making our dough, so that we get the maximum rise out of it.

 Types of Yeast

 Before the 1850s, yeast was actually gathered from the air around us and available only in a sourdough culture, which is why sourdough bread was so popular.
-Today, things have changed a bit, and you can get yeast in a few different types—mainly dry yeast, compressed or cake yeast, or instant or quick-rise yeast.
+Today, things have changed a bit, and you can get yeast in a few different types—mainly dry yeast, compressed or cake yeast, or instant, quick-rise or rapid rise yeast.
 The dry yeast will most likely come in small pellets, like our Bob’s Red Mill Active Dry Yeast.
 Fresh yeast is kind of like a paste of sorts, and instant yeast will look more like a ground-up powder.
 Dry yeast is what we like to use, and you have to proof it before you use it to ensure that it is still active and eating away in order to produce the right gasses for leavening.
 If you proof instant yeast, however, you may accidentally activate its rising tendencies too early and waste the whole batch—so only proof dry yeast or compressed yeast.